 A common mistake many couples make is waiting too long before getting professional help when things go wrong.
 Sitting back and hoping it will improve on its own runs the risk of one, or both, partners emotionally vacating the relationship for good.

 Oftentimes the hard part is admitting your relationship’s in trouble and pin-pointing exactly why.
 Amidst all the hurt and frustration, it’s not easy to listen quietly to each other’s concerns and point of view.
 What we tend to do is stop listening and start building a defensive argument.
-Then we fire it at our partner causing conflict to escalate.
-When this happens over and over again resentment grows...and love fades away...
+Then we fire it back at our partner causing conflict to escalate.
+When this continually happens resentment grows...and love fades away...

 listening for understanding is the Key to improved communication…

-Northern Frontiers’ Senior Counsellor, Melinda Bailey, has 20+ years counselling experience across a broad range of life issues and specialises in helping couples deal with a variety of relationship issues.
-Melinda uses a therapeutic model called Emotion Focused Couples Therapy in which partners are invited to consider what they need to be content in their relationship.
+Northern Frontiers’ Senior Counsellor, Melinda Bailey, has 20+ years marriage and relationship counselling experience across a broad range of life issues and specialises in helping couples deal with a variety of marriage and relationship issues.
+Melinda uses a therapeutic model called Emotion Focused Couples Therapy in which partners are invited to consider what they need to be content in their marriage or relationship.
 We all have our own unique set of needs.
 When they are met to our satisfaction we feel content and seek to remain with the person who is meeting them.
-When our needs are not being met to our satisfaction we experience a range of powerfully unpleasant emotions that eventually cause us to consider going outside the relationship to have them met.
+When our needs are not being met to our satisfaction we experience a range of powerfully unpleasant emotions that eventually cause us to consider going outside the marriage or relationship to have them met.

-In counselling couples learn to respectfully talk to each other about their individual needs and how they might best be met.
-In this way the human tendency to assume we already know what our partner needs is removed...
+In marriage or relationship counselling partners learn to respectfully talk to each other about their individual needs and how they might best be met.
+They also learn how to listen for understanding…in this way the human tendency to assume we already know what our partner needs is removed...

 What are our emotional needs?

-Human emotional needs, such as our need for Affection; Openness and Honesty, Sexual Fulfillment and so on…are our basic psychological driving forces.
+Human emotional needs, such as our need for Affection; Openness and Honesty, Sexual Fulfilment and so on…are our basic psychological driving forces.
 They may change throughout our life-span but they always demand to be met – so in that sense they’re pretty much non-negotiable.
-Counselling teaches you how to ask for what you need from each other and get your relationship back on track.
+Marriage and Relationship Counselling teaches you how to ask for what you need from each other and get your relationship back on track.

-Relationship well-being depends on how well each partner’s needs are being met...
+Marriage or Relationship well-being depends on how well each partner’s needs are met...

-The process for commencing relationship counselling at Northern Frontiers is outlined below.
-An Intake Session enables the Counsellor to assess your individual emotional needs before bringing you together.
+The process for commencing marriage and relationship counselling at Northern Frontiers is outlined below.
+It begins with individual Intake Sessions that enable the Counsellor to assess each partner’s readiness to speak openly and honestly in a joint session.

 The process is as follows: